The Best Camp Chairs of 2025

 From packable sleeping pads to ultracomfortable air beds, we tested and found the best camping mattresses and sleeping pads to fit every adventure and budget.

 Planning to hit the trails but don’t want to sacrifice comfort at camp?
-Invest in a backpacking chair.
+Our expert testers found the best backpacking chairs of 2025.